m1cr0lab-gamebuino/apollo/Readme.md

 ## The story of the game

 Propelled into the past, at the time of the craziest conquest in the history of mankind, you join NASA's Apollo space program, launched by President John F. Kennedy in 1961.
 Eight years after its launch, you play the famous astronaut Neil Armstrong, commander of Apollo 11, and your mission is to land the manned lunar module on the surface of the Moon, which no human being has managed to do until now.
 The piloting maneuvers are extremely precise and you have little time to prepare before the Saturn V launch vehicle takes off.
-NASA engineers have developed a very sophisticated simulator to train and develop your dexterity, necessary for the success of this extremely dangerous mission.
+NASA engineers have developed a highly sophisticated simulator to train and develop the dexterity needed to succeed in this extremely dangerous mission.

-You have 3 lunar modules with tanks full of nitrogen peroxide and aerozine 50.
+You have 3 lunar modules with tanks full of nitrogen peroxide and Aerosol 50.
 Your objective is to perform as many lunar landings as possible with these limited fuel resources.
-Be careful, the approach maneuvers to the lunar ground must be done smoothly in order not to risk a disaster and precipitate your crew towards a fatal outcome caused by the explosion of the lunar module.
+Be careful, the approach maneuvers to the lunar ground must be done smoothly to avoid the risk of disaster and precipitate your crew towards a fatal outcome caused by the explosion of the lunar module.

-The lunar landing sites that will be presented to you will not all expose you to the same difficulties and you will be largely rewarded if you manage to land on the narrowest of them.
-The reward for each landing is also inversely proportional to the time spent during the approach phase.
+Not all landing sites will be equally difficult and you will be rewarded greatly if you manage to land on the narrowest of them.
+The reward for each landing is also inversely proportional to the time spent during the entire approach phase.

 The simulator is equipped with two radically different navigation systems.
 The first one, much simpler, will allow you to control the landing with the standard META buttons and benefit from a navigation assistance: